HeroMetaverse/MetaverseDAOcontract/README.md

 <<<<<<< HEAD
-# SuperDAOcontract
+# MetaverseDAOcontract
-Build a SuperDAO for The SuperSuperHero AAA GAME
+Build a DAO for The SuperSuperHero AAA GAME
 =======
 # Advanced Sample Hardhat Project